FDIM/base-gulp-less/README.md

 * npm install -g gulp // if needed

 # automate
-run below command to watch less directory and automatically convert .main.less files to css and move them to css folder (.main suffix is removed)
+run below command to automatically convert .main.less files to css and move them to the css folder

 * gulp watch

+Note that .main suffix is removed and directory is watched for changes.